littlebee/daph-bot/README.md

 INFO:root:[('n03207941', 'dishwasher', 0.17871304), ('n03761084', 'microwave', 0.16713606), ('n04590129', 'window_shade', 0.10856207), ('n04404412', 'television', 0.03231336), ('n03201208', 'dining_table', 0.024060488)]
 ```

-It is controlling the camera and the LCD display, passing about 10fps of image to Tensor Flow and writting a stream of log information to `stderr`.
+It is controlling the camera and the LCD display, passing about 10fps of image to Tensor Flow and writing a stream of log information to `stderr`.
 Instead of digging into how to create machine learning models or how that program works or is maintained, let's just treat it like a black box and pipe it's output to another program....

 ### lib/uniqueThings.py